casko97/PufferDrive/README.md

 ## Headless server setup

-Run the Raylib visualizer on a headless server and export as GIF.
+Run the Raylib visualizer on a headless server and export as .mp4.
+This will rollout the pre-trained policy in the env.

 ### Install dependencies